Kabir0809/Summer_Internship_4thSem/README.md

 - Query Section: This section included text fields where users could input their queries.
 - To ensure the form was fully responsive, I utilized Ant Design (AntD) for the UI components.
 This approach allowed the form to maintain its usability and aesthetics across different screen sizes and devices

+### 📅 Week 2

+**Day 1: 20th May 2024**
+- Today I was introduced with the plan for making the AboutUs Page in the Website.
+- So I started building the basic structure of the page.
+- Further it consisted of an Image Caraousel so I started making and designing the Image Slider/Caraousel.

+**Day 2: 21st May 2024**
+- On day-02 I finished the Image Slider with its full functionality.
+- Then I continued working on the basic structure of About Us Page.
+- Moreover I integrated the Image Slider Component made on previous day into the AboutUs Page.